strubelab/AlphaCRV/README.md

 # Example

-To see AlphaCRV in action, please refer to the Jupyter notebooks in the [example directory](example/).
+To see AlphaCRV in action, please refer to the Jupyter notebooks in the [examples directory](./examples/).

 # Citation

 If you use AlphaCRV in your research, please cite the following paper:

-{Submitted}
+*Submitted to Bioinformatics*